-Designing a kitchen is not an easy task.
-As much as you may source the help of a professional, you need to have a rough idea of what exactly will work for your needs.
+Designing a kitchen is not easy.
+As much as you may seek the help of a professional, you need to have a rough idea of what will work for your needs.
 And that starts by understanding kitchen layouts.

 Kitchen layouts come in 6 most popular types:

-Of these 6 types, the one wall kitchen is the most appropriate kitchen layout for small kitchens.
-Since you’re dealing with limited space, this layout is space-efficient, while not compromising on functionality.
-Generally, you’ll have cabinets fixed against a single wall, with both upper and lower cabinets being used in most cases.
-The galley layout is very popular with small kitchens too.
+Of these 6 types, the one-wall kitchen is the most appropriate layout for small kitchens.
+Since you’re dealing with limited space, this layout is space-efficient while not compromising on functionality.

 So, how do I go about designing with such limited space?